alahser/ssmworkshopaddendum/index.md

    > 10, 11, and 12 - (No correction - the order of steps may be different).

 **[4.5 Review Initial Patch Compliance](https://mng.workshop.aws/ssm/use-case-labs/inventory_patch_management/patch.html#45-review-initial-patch-compliance)**
    > 1.0  Under **Node Managment** in the the AWS Systems Manager navigation bar, choose Compliance.

+   > 3.0 (Optionally) Select the radio button of a Non-Compliant resources for the Patch compliance type to show the Compliance rule resources list.
+Next, filter the list of complaince rules using the drop down list to select "non-compliant".
+Now, scroll down to see a list of updates that the specific instance is missing.